openconfig/featureprofiles/feature/gribi/ate_tests/base_hierarchical_route_installation_test/README.md

 TODO: Validate hierarchical resolution using egress interface and MAC:

+1. Using gRIBI Modify RPC install the following IPv4Entry set per the following order, and ensure FIB ACK is received for each of the AFTOperation:

      1. Add 203.0.113.1/32 (default VRF) to NextHopGroup (default VRF) containing one NextHop (default VRF) that specifies DUT port-2 as the egress interface and `00:1A:11:00:00:01` as the destination MAC address.
+     2. Add 198.51.100.0/24 (VRF-1) to NextHopGroup (default VRF) containing one NextHop (default VRF) specified to be 203.0.113.1/32 in the default VRF.

-2. Ensure that ATE port-2 receives packet with `00:1A:11:00:00:01` as the destination MAC address.
+2. Forward packets between ATE port-1 and ATE port-2 (destined to 198.51.100.0/24) and ensure that ATE port-2 receives packet with `00:1A:11:00:00:01` as the destination MAC address.

 TODO: Validate error reporting: